Leading Queensland trainer Peter Ruetschi dies, aged 56

 THE Queensland greyhound racing fraternity is in shock following the untimely passing of leading trainer Peter Ruetschi on Tuesday night.

-The 56-year-old was on his way home from the Ipswich greyhound meeting when tragedy struck, with a head on collision occurring on the Brisbane Valley Highway just before 6pm.
+The 56-year-old was on his way home from the Ipswich greyhound meeting when tragedy struck, with a head on occurring on the Brisbane Valley Highway just before 6pm.

 Ruetschi was well-known and respected within the industry for his easy going nature and larger than life personality.